usamayousuf13/kw-employees-portal/README.md

 ### Notes and thought process

-* I have tried to fullfil all the requirements that were listed in coding challenge, but you might see <any> type in code somewhere.
+* I have tried to fullfil all the requirements that were listed in coding challenge, but you might see 'any' type in code somewhere.
 I acknowledge it and they are left due to time constraint.
 * I have integrated Pino logger, its a light weight, easy to use, JSON and ElasticSearch compatible logger for nodejs.
 Also its my favorite ;)
 * Separate Environments for prod and dev can be configured later
 * Unit and integration tests are missing but we can use Jest with SuperTest, which is recommended by nestJS